How Holiday Inn Express® Stayed Smart

 Success: Go Where the Audience Is

-With its media agency, Mindshare, and its creative agency, Ogilvy
+With its media agency, Mindshare, and its creative agency, Ogilvy & Mather, the

 Holiday Inn Express brand set about finding an alternative to reach its audience — while staying true to the comedic spirit of the Stay Smart campaign.
 Mindshare’s research showed that the Millennial target audience was on social media.